wbrozonowicz/wbrozonowicz.github.io/_posts/2023-02-09-nextjs-pages-router-app.md

 export default HomePage;
 ```

-Now: general ruule with Page Router is:
+Now: general rule with Page Router is:
 - If we create folder "somepath" and put inside file "index.tsx" then
  it will create static route for url: localhost:3000/somepath